futres/template/README.md

 ## Semantic Versioning of Releases
 A release has three numbers separated by periods, like ```1.2.3```

-The numbers separated by the dots have the following significance:
+The numbers separated by the dots have the following significance in the FuTRES project:

  * First letter (1): a major release that would normally require re-loading all data in GEOME.
 This would happen, for example, if we change the root-most leaf node of identifiers (e.g. replacing materialSampleID with diagnosticID).
  * Second letter (2): if there is a change to terms that are REQUIRED (either new or removed).
  * Third letter (3): Any change to non-required terms or definitions or addition of terms that are not required.